chef/knife-openstack/README.md

 # Working with Floating IPs #

-Floating IP address support requires the new `openstack.rb` Ohai plugin, waiting for the next Ohai release or installed using the [ohai cookbook](https://github.com/opscode-cookbooks/ohai). https://github.com/mattray/ohai/tree/OHAI-381
+To use a floating IP address while bootstrapping nodes, use the `-a` or `--floating-ip` option.
+For the node to have the floating IP address after bootstrapping, it is required to use the new `openstack.rb` Ohai plugin, waiting for the next Ohai release or installed using the [ohai cookbook](https://github.com/opscode-cookbooks/ohai). https://github.com/mattray/ohai/tree/OHAI-381

 # Subcommands #

 This plugin provides the following Knife subcommands.
-Specific command options can be found by invoking the subcommand with a `--help` flag
+Specific command options can be found by invoking the subcommand with a `--help` option.

 knife openstack server create
 -----------------------------

 Provisions a new server in an OpenStack Compute cloud and then perform a Chef bootstrap (using the SSH protocol).
 The goal of the bootstrap is to get Chef installed on the target system so it can run Chef Client with a Chef Server.
 The main assumption is a baseline OS installation exists (provided by the provisioning).
 It is primarily intended for Chef Client systems that talk to a Chef server.
 By default the server is bootstrapped using the [chef-full](https://github.com/opscode/chef/blob/master/chef/lib/chef/knife/bootstrap/chef-full.erb) template (default after the 10.10 release).
 This may be overridden using the `-d` or `--template-file` command options.
-If the OpenStack server uses floating IP addresses, they will need to be allocated to the project through the Dashboard and may be associated with the new node with the `-F` flag.
+If you do not have public IP addresses, use the `--private-network` option to use the private IP address for bootstrapping.

 knife openstack server delete
 -----------------------------